 • Post Image

-Double check that you have the right number of stitches on your needles, and then gently un-pick the tail of the chain you made and pull.
+Double check that you have the right number of stitches on your needles, and then gently un-pick the tail of the provisional cast on chain you made and pull.
 This will unravel the scrap yarn from your work until you are left with only live stitches on your needles, ready to work in the other direction.

 Provisional Cast On: One-Step Method | Purl Soho